-Selling, general and administrative expenses were \$1.0 million, which consisted primarily of engineering payroll and benefit costs.
+Selling, general and administrative expenses were \$0.9 million, which consisted primarily of engineering payroll and benefit costs as well as outside product development costs.

 We anticipate that sales generated as a result of software customization and engineering services will begin to decline as a percentage of total sales as software licensing fees and the associated maintenance fees begin to increase.
 We also anticipate that gross profit and gross profit as a percentage of net sales will increase as this shift occurs.